mikepthomas/mikepthomas.github.io/static/media/3d-sets-landy.85425f6f3e4bb888df88.md

 ### Gearbox

 I am not sure which gearbox I am going to use.
-I may start with the geared gearbox first as I already have the electronics for this and then order the parts and build the belted gearbox at a later stage.
+I may start with the geared gearbox first as I can reuse the electronics from my [OpenRC F1 car](openrc-f1.md) and then order the parts and build the belted gearbox at a later stage.

 ### Arms